shopware/docs/guides/installation/flex.md

 This creates a new project in the `<project-name>` directory.
 The `dev-flex` version constraint installs the latest version of Shopware.
 The constraint `dev-flex` will be removed once the template is generally available.

 The template contains all Shopware bundles like `shopware/administration`, `shopware/storefront` and `shopware/elasticsearch`.
-If you don't need any of them, you can uninstall it with:
+If you don't need any, then you can uninstall them with:

 ```shell
 composer remove shopware/<bundle-name>